ChrisEYin/sustain/_posts/2017-6-19-art-in-composting.md

 ---
-title: The Art of Composting
+title: The Art in Composting
 category: blog
 layout: post
 tags: